Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 > **Note:** We expect anyone who uses our collected data to acknowledge the source; please do reference this page anytime you make use of the collected data.

 ## Conclusion
-We would like to close this document by reiterating that the primarily goal of the tele-monitoring system used in the LSRTLT-COV study is to relieve the burden imposed on the healthcare system by making triage and monitoring more efficient.
+We would like to close this document by reiterating that the primarily goal of the tele-monitoring system used in the DOC-COV study is to relieve the burden imposed on the healthcare system by making triage and monitoring more efficient.
 Therefore, along the way, not all the choices that we make are solely driven by scientific methodological rigor.
 Sometimes practical demands steer our decision making.
 We however sincerely believe that despite this, the resulting data are valuable: at the very least the data provide an understanding of the progression, over time, of early symptoms as experienced by patients while the crisis is ongoing.
 However, there might be many more uses, possibly ones that we did not foresee.
 Therefore, we encourage well motivated data requests.
 We hope the current document allows the scientific community to properly understand the data collection.